 Essential Job Functions

-Expertly utilizes ICD-CM, ICD-PCS, and CPT/HCPCS nomenclature, Diagnostic and Statistical Manual of Mental Disorders, and other coding and classification systems to maximize reimbursements and assure conformity with The Joint Commission and departmental standards.
+Effectively utilizes ICD-CM, ICD-PCS, CPT/HCPCS nomenclature, Diagnostic and Statistical Manual of Mental Disorders, and other coding systems to maximize reimbursements and assure conformity with The Joint Commission and departmental standards.

 Certification as a Registered Health Information Administrator (RHIA)* by AHIMA**-AND-